 Doernbecher Children’s Hospital offers ETV/CPC, the most advanced surgery for treating hydrocephalus in some infants.
 This procedure eliminates the need for a shunt.

 How it works

-Dr. Baird guides a flexible neuroendoscope, a tiny telescope with attached surgical equipment and computer-aided navigation, through a small incision in the skull.
+The surgeon guides a flexible neuroendoscope, a tiny telescope with attached surgical equipment and computer-aided navigation, through a small incision in the skull.

-She creates a small opening in the floor of a ventricle, a CSF-filled cavity in the brain.
+The surgeon creates a small opening in the floor of a ventricle, a CSF-filled cavity in the brain.
 This procedure, called endoscopic third ventriculostomy, or ETV, allows CSF to flow through more of the brain and be absorbed.